faceslog/FintCalc/README.md

 When you will run the .exe it might say that it needs the SDL2.dll, just copy it next to the executable from `C:/programs/sdl/lib/x64/SDL2.dll`

-For more information about how to run SDL and ImGui for a cross-platform GUI you can read this tutorial: `https://retifrav.github.io/blog/2019/05/26/sdl-imgui/`